-We use drugs and other substances regularly, whether it is prescribed by doctor, or it is for entertainment such as a casual friendly drink.
-We also tend to have many misconceptions about drugs and alcohol, such as many of us think prescription drugs can’t be addictive because it is prescribed by doctor, or natural drugs or supplements cannot harm us because they do not have chemicals in them.
+We use drugs and other substances regularly, whether it is prescribed by a doctor, or it is for entertainment such as a casual friendly drink.
+We also tend to have many misconceptions about drugs and alcohol, such as many of us think prescription drugs can’t be addictive because it is prescribed by doctors, or natural drugs or supplements cannot harm us because they do not have chemicals in them.
 However, all substance that we put into our body has an effect on us, and the amount of harm depends on the amount of drug use or abuse.

 Top 6 common myths about drugs and alcohol

 Myth #1 Alcohol is not a real drug and safer than other street drugs

 The truth is, alcohol is a really addictive dangerous drug that can cause serious damage to our brain and nervous system if abused for a long period of time.
 It causes serious mental and physical dependencies and withdrawal from alcohol addiction is often painful and causes serious mental illnesses and depression.
 Even a few beers can impair our judgment and coordination.

 Myth #2 If your doctor prescribed it, it must be safe

 This is a very common and popular misconception we have.
 Most prescription drugs or over-the-counter drugs are safe if taken by the recommended dosage.
 If we take in excessive amounts, we may get addicted or cause bodily damage by it, and yes if taken for a long period of time, it could become addictive, and physical or mental dependency may grow on it.